 The Odour Nuisance and Livestock Farming Act [Wet geurhinder en veehouderij] (WGV) sets standards for the permitted odour burden on the environment.
 Cattle breeders' operations have to fulfil odour standards which are determined in accordance with the complicated system that takes account of the number of animals, the type of accommodation, the type of animal and the location of the company compared to various types of homes.
 An imaginary circle is drawn around each farm that causes odour.
 It is then not permitted to build any new homes inside this 'odour circle'.

 If a company causes numerous complaints due to violating environmental permits, the provincial environmental protection agency will take legal measures, for example by imposing fines.

 The government is actively involved in finding ways to prevent odour nuisance in the countryside.
 For example, farmers are encouraged through a subsidy scheme to reduce the detrimental consequences of ammonia emissions from manure through the construction of environmentally friendly green label sheds.

 Research by the Municipal Public Health Services into odour nuisance

-The fact that people experience nuisance does not mean that violations are being committed.
+However, the fact that people experience nuisance does not necessarily mean that violations are being committed.
 It may be that the company stays within the set legal standards, but that local residents still experience nuisance.
 A solution will then be sought together with the company and local residents.
 Neither is it always clear which activity is causing the nuisance.
 This requires further research in order to obtain a proper insight and to be able to take suitable measures.
 Insight into the complaints and causes and a joint approach (company, local residents and environmental services/provincial government) into nuisance situations are desirable if we want to create a healthy living environment.
 Private individuals can, for example, start taking responsibility about how they heat their homes.